oysterhotels/oysterhotels.github.io/_posts/2016-03-22-using-react-with-jquery.md

 Let's say you have some piece of UI that gets rendered with jQuery, and you want to stick in some new component written with React.
 Take a look at your jQuery rendering function.
 Are you just building up some big string of HTML and sticking it in the DOM?
 Or using some kind of JavaScript template?
-If your rendering is already reasonable functional, i.e. some data goes into your function and some HTML comes out (or gets appended to the DOM or whatever) it will be pretty easy to just rewrite in React.
+If your rendering is already reasonably functional, i.e. some data goes into your function and some HTML comes out (or gets appended to the DOM or whatever) it will be pretty easy to just rewrite in React.
 So you should probably just do that and save yourself the inevitable hassle you'll have when something breaks and you have to debug it.